fan2/mkdocs/docs/blog/posts/linux/shell/zip-unzip/linux-zip-unzip.md

 `unzip` - list, test and extract compressed files in a ZIP archive

+- `[-x xfile(s)]`: An optional list of archive members to be excluded from processing.
+- `[-d exdir]`: An optional directory to which to extract files.

+**OPTIONS**:

+- `-f`: freshen existing files, i.e., extract *only* those files that already exist on disk and that are newer than the disk copies.
+- `-l`: list archive files (short format).
+The names, uncompressed file sizes and modification dates and times of the specified files are printed, along with totals for all files specified.
+- `-u`: update existing files and create new ones if needed.
+This option performs the same function as the `-f` option, extracting (with query) files that are newer than those with the same name on disk, and in addition it extracts those files that do not already exist on disk.
+- `-v`: list archive files (verbose format) or show diagnostic version info.
+This option has evolved and now behaves as both an option and a modifier.

 ### preview

 [Preview an archive contents without extracting it](https://apple.stackexchange.com/questions/364706/preview-an-archive-contents-without-extracting-it)